ecmwf/anemoi-datasets/docs/overview.rst

 "Chunks" are the basic unit of data storage in Zarr_.
 This means that it is the granularity at which data is read from disk.

-By default, the array is chunked along the time dimensions so the whole state of the atmosphere at a given time is loaded in one go:
+By default, the array is chunked along the time dimension so the whole state of the atmosphere at a given time is loaded in one go:

 .. figure:: schemas/matrix.png